werman/noise-suppression-for-voice/README.md

 #### Pulseaudio

+:warning: Chrome(Chromium) doesn't work with the setup from this section, it doesn't like "Monitor of Null Output" we create.

 The idea is:

 - Create a sink from which apps will take audio later and which will be the end think in the chain.